raleel/cfi-srd-pt/0009_Magic.md

 ---
 ## Spell Traits

 Every Spell is defined by a series of traits explaining how it is used in the game, followed by a description of the spell's precise effects.
-In most cases the physical and temporal parameters of the spell can be hand waved unless the Games Master wishes to keep detailed track during tactical situations.
-A spell's traits are detailed using the following format:
+In most cases the physical and temporal parameters of the spell can be hand waved unless the Games Master wishes to keep detailed Rastrear during tactical situations.
+A spell's traits are detailed uCanto the following format:

 #### Spell Name \(R\)